earlgreyness/knowledge/git.md

 The opposite of `git add <file>` is `git reset <file>`.
 So `git reset` removes a file from the staging area.

+There are two diffs:

+    git diff
+    git diff --cached

+The first is between working tree and HEAD.
+The second is betwee staging aread and HEAD.